Rams Coaches Roster | Los Angeles Rams - therams.com

 Carberry joined the Rams after spending three seasons at Stanford as the run game coordinator/offensive line coach.

-Despite playing just six games last season compared to 12 in 2019, Stanford saw improvement in rushing touchdowns (15 in 2020 vs. eight in 2019), on third down (48 percent in 2020 vs. 39 percent in 2019) and in redzone offense (touchdowns on 78 percent of attempts in 2020 vs. 47 percent in 2019).
-Across Carberry's tenure, the Cardinal offensive line produced three All-Pac-12 selections – Walker Little (First Team) and Nate Herbig (Second Team) in 2018, followed by Drew Dalman, who received Second Team recognition in 2019 and First Team recognition in 2020.
+Despite playing just six games in 2020 compared to 12 in 2019, Stanford saw improvement in rushing touchdowns (15 in 2020 vs. eight in 2019), on third down (48 percent in 2020 vs. 39 percent in 2019) and in red zone offense (touchdowns on 78 percent of attempts in 2020 vs. 47 percent in 2019).
+Across Carberry's tenure, the Cardinal offensive line produced three All-Pac-12 selections – Walker Little (First Team) and Nate Herbig (Second Team) in 2018, followed by Drew Dalman, who received Second-Team recognition in 2019 and First Team recognition in 2020.

 In his third season in 2020, Carberry helped the Cardinal offense finish first in the PAC 12 in third and fourth-down conversion rate.
 Additionally, Stanford finished third in the Pac 12 in total offense averaging 420.2 yards per game.
-In a COVID-plagued season, Stanford won four-straight road games to end the season after being forced to leave Santa Clara county due to COVID restrictions.
+In a COVID-plagued season, Stanford won four-straight road games to end the year.

-In his second season in 2019, the Cardinal run game finally began to take shape behind a retooled and healthy offensive line.
-Stanford started the same offensive line combination in all six games, a welcome development following Carberry's first two seasons.
+In his second season in 2019, the Cardinal run game began to take shape behind a retooled and healthy offensive line.
+Stanford started the same offensive line combination in all six games.

 Carberry spent the 2016-17 seasons as the assistant offensive line coach with the Washington Football Team and the 2014-15 seasons as an offensive assistant with the Dallas Cowboys.

-While with Washington, Carberry and offensive line coach Bill Callahan presided over one of the league's top units, producing two Pro Bowlers (tackle Trent Williams and guard Brandon Scherff) for the Redskins for the first time since 1991.
-The unit helped power the Redskins to the third-ranked offense in the NFL, allowing the team to average more than 400 yards per game for the first time in team history, while allowing only 23 sacks -- fourth in the NFL.
+While with Washington, Carberry and offensive line coach Bill Callahan presided over one of the league's top units, producing two Pro Bowlers (tackle Trent Williams and guard Brandon Scherff) for the first time since 1991.
+The unit helped power Washington to the third-ranked offense in the NFL, allowing the team to average more than 400 yards per game for the first time in team history and allowing only 23 sacks -- fourth in the NFL.

-The tutelage and guidance of Carberry and Callahan were paramount in helping the Redskins offense overcome a season- long rash of injuries and still average nearly 325 yards/game in 2017.
-The Redskins used 36 unique groups of offensive linemen (including seven different combinations of six-lineman groupings), as well as eight different starting lineups along the offensive line.
+The tutelage and guidance of Carberry and Callahan were paramount in helping the Washington offense overcome a season- long rash of injuries and still average nearly 325 yards/ game in 2017.
+Washington used 36 unique groups of offensive linemen (including seven different combinations of six-lineman groupings), as well as eight different starting lineups along the offensive line.
 Members of the unit were once again honored for their excellence, as Scherff earned his second Pro Bowl selection and Williams earned his sixth consecutive Pro Bowl nod despite battling a year-long knee injury.
-Together, Scherff and Williams became the first Redskins offensive line duo collectively named to the Pro Bowl in consecutive seasons since the 1983-86 seasons.
+Together, Scherff and Williams became the first Washington offensive line duo collectively named to the Pro Bowl in consecutive seasons since the 1983-86 seasons.